 AAAC Track Etiquette Policy: to be read and understood by all track users.

-The club delivers quarterly information meetings to new/potential club athletes and their parents which coincide with an induction window into the club (and opportunities for current club members to change groups).
+The club delivers semi-annual information meetings to new/potential club athletes and their parents which coincide with induction windows into the club (and opportunities for current club members to change groups).

 Read complete details at AAAC Talent Pathway.

 Generally, athletes aged sixteen years and older will be placed into training groups by the club’s Coaching Coordinator on a case-by-case basis.
 Adult endurance runners, may be interested in joining AAAC’s endurance training group.